matrix-org/matrix-spec-proposals/proposals/4192-ignoring-invites.md

 }
 ```

-Unlike the previous proposals, the ignore configuration is not subject to
+Unlike the previous proposals, the ignore configuration can easily be shared
-the 64 KiB event size limit because each policy rule is stored in a separate
-event.

-Additionally, ignore configurations can easily be shared and reused across
+and reused across different users.
-different users.

 Another key advantage is the ability to match users, rooms and servers against
 glob expressions.
 This could probably be added into the other proposals as well,